regina-normal/regina/packaging/readmes/README-ubuntu-intrepid.txt

 WARNING:

-    Ubuntu has now removed almost all of KDE 3 from their distribution, including in particular the KDE 3.x documentation viewer.
-This means that you will not be able to access the users' handbook or the Python reference through Regina's Help menu.
+    Ubuntu has now removed almost all of KDE 3 from their distribution, including the KDE 3.x documentation viewer.
+This means that, under this version of Ubuntu, you will not be able to access the users' handbook or the Python reference through Regina's Help menu.

     You can always view the users' handbook online at http://regina.sourceforge.net/docs/ , or you can download it in HTML format from the usual place at http://regina.sourceforge.net/ .
     The Python reference can be installed directly in HTML format by installing the package regina-normal-doc.

+    This problem has been fixed in Jaunty (Ubuntu 9.04), which provides better support for running KDE 3 applications in a KDE 4 environment.

 Ubuntu packages for Regina are not distributed from the SourceForge site.